Fund Raising for Bug Life or “Saving the small things that run the planet.”

 It has been gratifying and surprising to discover how well received my beetles have been and so I decided to use this opportunity to raise funds for Bug Life.
 I rang to introduce myself and within six hours heard from their head of publicity and within twenty four had a page on the donation section of their website.

 The total now stands at £570 – this sum will be match funded by the landfill tax at a proportion of 10-1 and so I have raised nearly £6000.
-Do have a look at my Beetle Collection Donation page and you too might be moved to make a donation and thereby receive an original artists print of your own.
+Do have a look at my page on Bug Life and you too might decide to make a donation and so receive an original artists print.